jjandjean/jjandjean.github.io/index.md

 ### Schedule

-We are planning to start with a Chinese-style tea ceremony followed by a Western-style ceremony.
+We will start with a Chinese-style tea ceremony followed by a Western-style ceremony.
-You are welcome to join us for one or both.
+You are welcome to join us for one or both events.

 11:00 AM Tea Ceremony